quamejoshi/Whack-a-mole/README.md

 Contributions are welcome!
 If you have any improvements or new features to suggest, please follow the contribution guidelines.

 License
-This project is licensed under the MIT License.
+No lincense.

 Acknowledgments
-Thanks to [Name] for the inspiration and guidance.
+Thanks to Thinkful and Aaron Bishop for the inspiration and guidance.
-Special thanks to [Name] for testing and feedback.
 Enjoy playing Whack-A-Mole!
 If you encounter any issues or have suggestions, feel free to open an issue.